DPIRD-FSI/extractOz/README.md

 ## Get Weather Data for these Locations in 2020

-Using the previously created data frame, fetch weather data from SILO for 2020.
+Using the previously used list of GPS points, fetch weather data from SILO for 2020.
 This is just a non-working example, replace `YOUR_EMAIL_ADDRESS` with your email address below.
 See `?get_silo_multi()` for more help on how to use this function.